 Web design and development is one of the most challenging but rewarding, and exciting careers you can experience.
 If you're planning a venture down this road yourself, you're going to need all the help you can get.
+Here are some top books for learning web design.

 Like many freelance designers and devs out there, I am self-taught.
 There's definitely something special about being self-taught, and for me, passion plays a big role.